 Former Fizz is a new interview series where we talk with previous Orange Fizz staff writers about Syracuse sports from when they were on campus.
 Topics include specific players and games, special memories and of course Jim Boeheim throughout the years.
 You can listen to all of the episodes on the Orange Fizz SoundCloud or orangefizz.net.

 On the first episode, Damon Amendolara is the special guest.
-Damon is the Founder and Editor in Chief of Orange Fizz and was a student at Syracuse University from 1997-2001.
+Damon is the Founder and Editor in Chief of Orange Fizz and currently a host for CBS Sports Radio.
+He was a student at Syracuse University from 1997-2001.
 He remembers how special Donovan McNabb and Dwight Freeney were on the gridiron, as well as Big East days on the hardwood.
 The interview is below, followed by an abbreviated Q&A from the discussion.
 We hope you enjoy!

 QUESTION: Who were some of the football players that stood out while you were a student?